 |Employees (Full- and Part-Time)||Payment Amount|

 |101 to 300||$35,000|

 |301 or more||$45,000|

 Eligible small businesses not in the state Unemployment Insurance program will receive $10,000.

 We determined what businesses are eligible and their aid amount based on their sales tax and unemployment records as of November 1, 2020.
 You do not need to apply.

-We notified eligible businesses though their e-Services account and by mail on December 31, 2020.
+We notified eligible businesses though their e-Services account and by mail.

-We mailed payments to eligible businesses on January 13, to the mailing address on their Sales Tax account.
+We mailed payments to eligible businesses, to the mailing address on their Sales Tax account.
 Electronic payments are not available for this program.